This Week’s Cost Intelligence

 Driver Note

-Most construction commodities showed moderate price movements this week, with changes generally contained within ±0.5%, including key materials such as zinc, platinum, CRC, and ULSD.
-The Stonehaven Cost Index (SCI) rose from 104.71 to 105.27, reflecting a week-on-week increase of 0.54% and a 5.27% change from the baseline.
+Most construction materials moved only slightly this week, with price changes generally staying within ±0.5%.
+This included key items such as zinc, platinum, CRC, and ULSD.
+The Stonehaven Cost Index increased from 104.71 to 105.27, a week-on-week rise of 0.54% and 5.27% above the baseline.

 Currency & Inflation Lens